Jang-woo-AnnaSoft/execution-state-preflight/design.md

 These are implementation notes.
 The argument — why the checklist has to sit outside the model — is in the specification.
 What follows assumes it and describes only the structure needed to build the thing.

 The model still extracts values, converses, and matches tool candidates.
-One thing is taken away: certifying that the state it filled is complete enough to execute.
+Two things are taken away: deciding what has to be checked, which goes to whoever declares a checklist, and certifying that the state it filled is complete enough to execute, which goes to code.

 ---